Deakin-mamort/TruckWise/README.md

 ## Installation

-To use the Truck Wise App, follow these steps:
+To use the Truck Wise VR experience, follow these steps:

 1. Download files from the [Releases](https://github.com/michael-mortimer/TruckWise/releases/tag/release) page.
 The first file "TruckWiseVR-Season1-2.zip" contains both season 1 and 2, the second file "TruckWiseVR-Season3-4.zip" contains both seaons 3 and 4, ignore source zip files as they only contain this readme.